direct-code-execution/ns-3-dce/doc/source/intro.rst

 ******************
 - Simulation with POSIX socket application (no manual modifications)

-- C/C++ applications
+- C/C++ applications; applications written in other languages (Python, Java, etc.) are not presently supported.

-- Simulation with Linux kernel implemented network protocol
+- Simulation with selected versions of the Linux kernel (network and transport layers)

  - IPv4/IPv6
  - TCP/UDP/DCCP